-Justice Activity in Bosnia and Herzegovina: (2014-2019) The Justice Activity in Bosnia and Herzegovina is being implemented in partnership with National Center for State Courts and Lucid Linx.
-We have assembled a team of highly experienced and skilled legal experts to strengthen the capacity of prosecutors to investigate and prosecute corruption, promote integrity measures in the judiciary and strengthen justice sector institutions such as the Office of Disciplinary Counsel to uphold ethical standards and combat corruption.
-The implementation of the Justice Activity is being led by highly capable Bosnian nationals working closely with their government counterparts such as the High Judicial and Prosecutorial Council, and ministries of justice and the courts.
+The Justice Activity in Bosnia and Herzegovina was implemented in partnership with National Center for State Courts.
+This project strengthened the capacity of prosecutors to investigate and prosecute corruption, promoted integrity measures in the judiciary and strengthened justice sector institutions, such as the Office of Disciplinary Counsel, to uphold ethical standards and combat corruption.

 CSI.ROL was a civil society strengthening program to promote rule of law in Sri Lanka by building the capacity of civil society actors to advocate effectively for justice reforms and access to justice.
 The program also worked with the Ministry of Justice to improve court administration, and enhance the legal knowledge and skills of justice sector personnel, particularly judges and lawyers.
 The program was very active in supporting five legal aid NGOs and the Legal Aid Commission of Sri Lanka to expand access to justice for marginalized and vulnerable populations.
 A primary focus of these interventions was raising awareness of gender based violence and securing the rights and remedies available to women.

 Millennium Partners undertook a final performance evaluation of the Millennium Challenge Account’s Access to Justice Project (A2J) of the Benin Compact in November 2014.
 This report is providing guidance for donors who are planning justice sector interventions, by highlighting those areas that would most benefit from donor investments.